tomrist9/online-medicine-application/README.md

 ✅ Observability stack (Prometheus, Grafana, Tempo)

-👤 Author
 Tomris Teymurlu
-📬 LinkedIn | ✉️tomristt9@gmail.com
+ ✉️tomristt9@gmail.com

-⭐ If you find this project helpful, feel free to give it a star and share feedback.
+⭐ If you find this project helpful, please give it a star and share feedback.
 Contributions are welcome!